akamai/mPulseAPI.jl/docs/src/cache_utilities.md

 `domainID::Int64`
 :    The ID of the domain to expire.

-`appID::AbstractString`
+`appKey::AbstractString`
-:    The App ID (formerly known as API key) associated with the domain.
+:    The App Key (formerly known as API key) associated with the domain.
 This is available from the mPulse domain configuration dialog.

 `appName::AbstractString`
 :    The App name in mPulse.
 This can be got from the mPulse domain configuration dialog.